 node-exporter (also written as node_exporter) is a prometheus exporter for hardware and OS metrics on *NIX kernels.
-It’s very useful to have introspection into the relative health of your fleet of machines and to build dashboard and automated actions.
+It allows operators to have introspection into the relative health of the fleet of machines and to build dashboards and automated actions.

 While prometheus does provide pre-built binaries for a number of kernels and architectures, they are only distributed as tarballs.